 Alcohol and Pregnancy.
 NY: InJoy, 2016. (eVideo)

 Geddes, L. Bumpology.
-The Myth-busting Pregnancy Book for Curious Parents-to-be.
+The Myth-busting Pregnancy Book for Parents.
 NY: Simon & Schuster, 2014.

-This website takes no position on alcohol and child development.
-So, as always, see your doctor for advice.
+This website gives no advice on alcohol and child development.
+So please see your doctor for that.